 It's a lot less risky just shrinking the Windows system partition to a minimal size to make a lot of room for ubuntu and its swap, installing ubuntu dual boot in dual boot mode, and put grubx64 ahead of Win boot manager.
 You'll forget that Win is even there and available should you ever need it for something.
 Jack E/NJ

-( 0) Pre-shrink Windows partition to desired unallocated space for Linux installation.
+UBUNTU( 0) Pre-shrink Windows partition to desired unallocated space for Linux installation.
 Shrink it a lot if you want

 ( 1) Make bootable GPT/FAT32(default) stick from the Linux installation iso with Rufus, a freeware download.